 Hatching Coturnix Quail

 Quail only take 18 days to hatch, everything with quail is sped up a little.
-This means you will need to stop turning the eggs are day 15 and make sure that the humidity is up for hatching.
+This means you will need to stop turning the eggs are day 15 and make sure that the humidity is up for hatching, humidity should be between 50-60%.

 When quail hatch, they run.
 These little guys have a strong flight instinct.
 They run all over the incubator even with the egg still attached sometimes.

-Make sure that they are fluffy and dry before moving them to your ready-and-waiting brooder.
+Make sure that the quail chicks are fluffy and dry before moving them to your ready-and-waiting brooder.

 It can take a while for all your eggs to hatch, some may not hatch until day 20 so be patient when you are ready to clean out your incubator after the hatch.
 You can wait up to 48 hours before moving them out of the incubator into the brooder.